Schonn/BlenderPhysPuppet/README.md

 -Once you have a motion you want to test, move the playhead to the end of your current animation progress

--Click on 'Scene Properties > Rigid Body World > Cache > Calculate to Frame'
+-Click on 'Scene Properties > Rigid Body Cache > Calculate to Frame'

--Click on 'Scene Properties > Rigid Body World > Cache > Current Cache to Bake' to make sure the preview is preserved.
+-Click on 'Scene Properties > Rigid Body Cache > Current Cache to Bake' to make sure the preview is preserved.
 You may have strange results if you do not click this!

 -Scrub through the timeline to preview the result

 -Adjust the animation of your control rig based on what you have seen in the resulting physics sim

--Click on 'Scene Properties > Rigid Body World > Cache > Delete All Bakes' so that you may recalculate to frame and bake cache again to preview your new animation changes
+-Click on 'Scene Properties > Rigid Body Cache > Delete All Bakes' so that you may recalculate to frame and bake cache again to preview your new animation changes

 -Repeat this process until you are satisfied with your animation